Milan-Brzon/AJ_OL/SB_Audio_Scripts.md

 <audio src="./assets/EF1_4ed_SB__05_27.mp3"></audio>

-A | What time is it?
+A:  What time is it?
-B | It’s half past two.
+B:  It’s half past two.

-A | Is the meeting on Wednesday?
+A:  Is the meeting on Wednesday?
-B | I don’t know.
+B:  I don’t know.

-A | Listen and write five sentences.
+A:  Listen and write five sentences.
-B | Oh no!
+B:  Oh no!
 I’m tired.